 Acoustic rhinometry is a technique based on the analysis of sound waves that assesses the geometry of the nasal cavity and nasopharynx and measures the volume of the nasal passage.
 Optical rhinometry uses a detector and an emitter at opposite sides of the nose to recognize changes in nasal congestion.

-The TNAP™ procedure is designed to improve breathing through the nose.
+At LAENT in Los Angeles TNAP treatment is utilized to improve breathing through the nose.
 Many people suffer from nasal obstruction causing difficulty exercising, snoring, trouble falling asleep or staying asleep, sleep apnea, and a general frustration throughout the day.

 Will this help me with exercise?